 Garuda Indonesia (GA)

 Indonesian flag carrier Garuda (GA) was looking to expand its network and ordered six MD-11s in 1989.
-Three aircraft, which carried Irish registrations, were delivered in 1991 and 1992.
+Three aircraft with Irish registrations were delivered in 1991 and 1992.
 The remaining airframes were delivered in 1993 on direct lease from MD.

-Powered by the GE CF6-80C2D1F engines, the jets had a three-class cabin configuration that included seating for 12 first, 53 business and 235 economy passengers.
+Powered by GE CF6-80C2D1F engines, the jets had a three-class cabin configuration with seating for 12 first, 53 business, and 235 economy passengers.

 The airline also took delivery of three MD-11ERs from December 1996 to November 1997 after its first three airframes were returned to their lessors.
 However, financial issues in the region led the airline to return all six airframes by the end of July 1998.
-Garuda did go on to lease several MD-11s from World Airways (WO) to conduct pilgrim flights to Mecca.
+Garuda later leased several MD-11s from World Airways (WO) to operate pilgrim flights to Mecca.

 Ghana Airways (GH)

-Japan Airlines – JAL evaluated the Airbus A330/A340 and MD-11 to replace its DC-10 fleet.
-A decision was made in March 1990 when the airline signed a deal for ten airframes with options on ten more.
+Japan Airlines (JAL) evaluated the Airbus A330/A340 and MD-11 to replace its DC-10 fleet.
+A decision was made in March 1990, when the airline signed a deal for 10 airframes with options on 10 more.
 The first MD-11 (JA8580) joined on May 11, 1993, and the remaining nine P&W-powered jets arrived between November 1993 and March 1997.
 But the ten options were not taken up.

 JAL’s MD-11s were named after endangered bird species and dubbed the ‘J Bird’ with the title painted on the tail engine.
 The bird motifs and names were placed on the fuselage, with the motifs repeated on the inside and outside of the winglets.